Connect with a certified trainer for free

 • Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to relieve pain

-• Corticosteroid (anti-inflammatory medicine) injections to relieve pain
+• Corticosteroid (anti-inflammatory medicine) injections can heal and give relief from tailbone pain

 • Using a special, wedge-shaped cushion that shifts weight off the tailbone when sitting to reduce pain